rnakato/RPE_Hi-C_Analysis/README.md

 - 4dn.cooler.sh ... script for Cooler (using [4dn-hic docker image](https://hub.docker.com/r/duplexa/4dn-hic/))
 - Juicer/ ...
 Scripts for applying Juicer to each sample (see [docker_juicer](https://github.com/rnakato/docker_juicer) for details)
 - Juicer_merged/ ...
 Scripts for applying Juicer to merged samples (see [docker_juicer](https://github.com/rnakato/docker_juicer) for details)
+- Notebook/ ...
+Jupyter notebooks for generating Figures for the manuscript

 ## Spike-in ChIP-seq analysis